A-Momin/noteshub/nts/notes_web_developement.md

 -   [Rest API Master Course](https://www.youtube.com/playlist?list=PLqwmiTs6Z6PG9-0JT_Zt_gKCxyshjCwEA)

-REST, or Representational State Transfer, is an architectural style for designing networked applications.
+REST (Representational State Transfer) is an architectural style for designing networked applications.
 It was introduced by Roy Fielding in his doctoral dissertation in 2000 and has since become a popular choice for building web services and APIs (Application Programming Interfaces).

+-   **Representational**: The format in which resources are represented (e.g., JSON, XML).
+-   **State**: The condition or data of the resource at a given point, managed by the client.
+-   **Transfer**: The act of sending and receiving resource representations between client and server over a network.

 REST API (Representational State Transfer) is a specific type of HTTP API that follows a set of architectural principles to make it more efficient, scalable, and maintainable.
 REST API uses a client-server model and is based on the HTTP protocol.
 It uses standard HTTP methods such as GET, POST, PUT, and DELETE, and it employs a set of conventions to define resources, URIs, and responses.
 REST API aims to make the client-server communication stateless and cacheable, and it uses hypermedia (links) to navigate between resources.
 Here are key terms and concepts associated with REST: